 The Coin Toss

 The belief in or against climate change should not be a coin toss.
-The process we induce to improve the adaptability of humanity to prolong our life on earth must deal with whatever the state or causal change to our environment.
+The process we induce to improve humanity’s adaptability to prolong our life on earth must deal with whatever the state of causal change to our environment.

-The fact of the matter is, we do not know with certainty what causes climate change, as the unrepresented part of the coin-toss.
-There are simply too many factors involved that prevent us from inferring a plausible cause from the plethora of dire consequences we can detect today.
+The fact of the matter is, we do not know with certainty what causes climate change as the unrepresented part of the coin-toss.
+Too many factors are involved that prevent us from inferring a plausible cause from the plethora of dire consequences we can detect today.

 I would rather have questions that can’t be answered than answers that can’t be questioned. — Richard Feynman

-The same law of entropy by which our planet was formed, dictates we cannot beyond any reasonable doubt ascertain what caused such events to happen.
+The same law of entropy by which our planet was formed dictates we cannot ascertain what caused such events to happen beyond any reasonable doubt.

-The earth wobbles around the sun in uneven patterns, and the sun periodically flares up, the mass of the sun diminishes, lowering gravity and making the earth very(!) slowly drift in bigger circles away from the sun.
 Many interdependent factors right here on earth muddy the waters of complexity even more.
+The earth wobbles around the sun in uneven patterns, and the sun periodically flares up.
+The sun’s mass diminishes, lowering gravity and making the earth very(!) slowly drift in bigger circles away from the sun.
 The point is, nothing on or around the earth is a state of stasis.

 Pretending to know what caused climate change is as foolish as denying change is indeed occurring and will continue to occur in the ever-changing state of our planet regardless of our presence.
 The proper response of humanity should be to use our intelligence to preempt change that requires us to adapt, regardless of the cause of change.

-Absolutism of knowledge cannot be the deterrent of human development.
+The absolutism of knowledge cannot be the deterrent of human development.
 Without having agreement on what light actually is, we can develop cameras that capture it.
-Likewise, without consensus on what causes climate change, we can develop methods to minimize our impact on it.
+Likewise, without consensus on what causes climate change, we can develop methods to minimize its impact.